Junon72/DreamsOnWheels/README.md

 after they've been published.
 Adjustments were made to features that appeared confusing of not self explanatory after discussion with the testing individuals.

+### TTD

+Test Driven Development approach was intended, but after few attempts to truly implement TTD into the development process I decided to try to tackle the testing again afterwards.
+Despite my sincere efforts, shifting the thinking from coding what I would like to happen, to thinking about a test first, turned out to be way above my current capabilities and proficiency in these new frameworks.
+It disrupted the development process and halted any progress sometimes for days at the time.
+I did test each step manually and recursively for functionality and dependencies before committing them to the Git.
+Forms were tested against the models, views tested for paths and functions and  rendering and producing right templates.
+Data was tested using print function, django template rendering and admin site.

+Documentation for testing can be found [here](docs/documents/DOWtesting.pdf).

 ### Bugs